clojurewerkz/elastisch/README.md

 Elastisch requires Clojure 1.6.
 The most recent stable release is highly recommended.

-## Supported ElasticSearch Versions
+## Supported Elasticsearch Versions

-Elastisch 2.1 and 2.2 target ElasticSearch 1.x starting with 1.1 and through 1.7.x.
+Elastisch 2.1 and 2.2 target Elasticsearch 1.x starting with 1.1 and through 1.7.x.
-Elastisch **master** provides ElasticSearch 2.x compatibility but not every ElasticSearch 2.3+ feature.
+Elastisch **master** provides Elasticsearch 2.x compatibility but not every Elasticsearch 2.3+ feature.

 ## REST and Native Clients